Each year, a sample of licensed education providers are statistically selected to participate in a data collection process.

 What does Copyright Licensing do with the data collected?

 The data obtained in the survey will then be collated and processed by us.
 The copyright owner details are used to make annual distributions of licence fees to the publishers and authors whose works are shown to be copied.

 Why is our organisation being surveyed?

 It is a requirement in your licensing agreement that your organisation is required to take part in a data collection process once every five years.
-It would be logistically impossible to require all licensees to keep full records of all the copying they undertake in any given sampling period.
-The cost to us to then process such data would quickly soak up any monies available to distribute back to copyright holders.
-Working on a sampling survey basis, we gather data from a representative ‘basket’ of licensees, who are able to maintain strictly accurate records without assuming onerous and costly administrative responsibilities.
+It would be logistically impossible to require all licensees to keep full records of all the copying they undertake.
+The cost to then process such data would quickly soak up any monies available to distribute back to copyright holders.
+Working on a sampling survey basis, we gather data from a representative number of licensees, who are able to maintain strictly accurate records without assuming onerous and costly administrative responsibilities.

 In some circumstances, copying records are also obtained from select licensees via usage report software that is provided to us digitally and uploaded in our systems to be processed.